 A Bright Enough Star

 Yes, if you get the telescope pointed exactly where the star is, it is possible!
 Even with the Sun higher up, stars brighter than magnitude +1 are all accessible with a small telescope as long as the star is 30 degrees or more away from the Sun.
-That means stars like Sirius, Canopus, Arcturus, and other zero magnitude stars can be spotted.
+That means stars like Sirius, Arcturus, and other zero magnitude stars can be spotted.
+If the star is closer to the horizon, however, it may be more difficult to locate.

-They will appear as small points of light, and depending on the clarity, the brightness of the star, and of course how large your telescope is, they may have decent contrast against a blue sky, or they’ll still be hard to spot.
-You may be able to see some color on the star, but don’t expect much.
-The fact you can spot such a star is an accomplishment, and a good demonstration on the telescope’s capabilities.
+They will appear as small points of light, and depending on the clarity, the brightness of the star, and of course how large your telescope is, they may have decent contrast against a blue sky, or they’ll just appear as white dots.
+Try not to get too frustrated when the public doesn’t show an appreciation for showing a single distant star during the middle of the day.

 An Extremely Bright Comet